Walker Sons and Company

-Walker Sons and Company is an engineering firm established in Kandy in 1854 by a Scottish engineer, John Walker, as John Walker and Co.
-It is the seventh oldest operating company in Sri Lanka.
+Walker Sons and Company was an engineering firm established in Kandy in 1854 by a Scottish engineer, John Walker, as John Walker and Co.
+It was the seventh oldest operating company in Sri Lanka.
+Today, the name operates as an investment holding company under the umbrella of the MTD Walkers group, but ceased operations in its original form in the 1980s.